 The MLA is committed to making arrangements that

 Meeting Rooms.
 Meeting rooms at the convention are accessible by elevator, and the doors are wide enough to accommodate wheelchairs.
-There will be a desk in the MLA registration and welcome centers at the Chicago Marriott (5th floor) and the Sheraton Chicago (Lobby level 3) staffed with personnel who can provide assistance to convention attendees with disabilities.
-There will also be a desk at the Fairmont (Lobby level).
+There will be a desk in the MLA registration and welcome center at the Vancouver Convention Centre (Prefunction, level 1, West Building) staffed with personnel who can provide assistance to convention attendees with disabilities.
+There will also be a desk at the Fairmont Waterfront (Lobby level).

 Hotel Rooms.
-To reserve hotel rooms that are specifically equipped for persons with permanent or temporary disabilities, participants must have checked the appropriate boxes on the convention registration form and the housing reservation form or written or called Karin Bagnall in the MLA convention office by 15 November.
+To reserve hotel rooms that are specifically equipped for persons with permanent or temporary disabilities, participants must have checked the appropriate boxes on the convention registration and housing reservation forms or contacted Stacey Courtney in the MLA convention office by 14 November.

-Shuttle Bus.
+Transportation.
 A complimentary transportation service will be available throughout convention meeting hours to transport attendees with disabilities.
-Arrangements may be made at the desks for persons with disabilities in the Chicago Marriott (5th floor), the Sheraton Chicago (Lobby level 3), and the Fairmont (Lobby level).
-Further details and phone numbers will be posted at the headquarters hotels.
+Arrangements may be made at the desks for persons with disabilities in the Vancouver Convention Centre (Prefunction, level 1, West Building) and the Fairmont Waterfront (Lobby level).
+Further details will be available closer to the convention.

 Scooter Rentals.
 Scooters, for navigating the convention more easily, can be rented from Scootaround (888 441-7575 or www.scootaround.com/rentals/m/mla).

 Room 4 in the Vancouver Convention Centre (Meeting level, East Building)

 is set aside for the Friends of Bill W. throughout convention hours.